 2. The number of STDs hit a record high in 2018.

 The STD statistics from 2018, according to a report from the CDC, point toward a record high rate of STDs.
 According to the CDC, the most common cause is the decreased condom use among young people, as well as cuts in STD programs.
+The STD statistics from 2020 will hopefully show a more positive trend.

 3. There is only one highly effective antibiotic against gonorrhea left.